mph-/lcapy/doc/schematics.rst

 The drawing can be customised using the following options:

-- `style` this can be 'american', 'british', or 'european'
+- `style` can be 'american', 'british', or 'european'
 - `preamble` inserts a command at the start of the drawing commands
 - `postamble` inserts a command at the end of the drawing commands
 - `include` inserts a string at the start of the document (this is useful to switch to different fonts)
 - `includefile` insert the contents of a file at the start of the document  (this is useful to switch to different fonts)
 - `font` specify fonts(e.g., '\\small', '\\sffamily\\tiny')
+- `voltage-dir` can be `RP` (for rising potential) or `EF` (for electric field)
+- `draw-nodes` can be 'none', 'connections', 'primary', 'all'
+- `label-nodes` can be 'none', 'alpha', 'pins', 'primary', 'all', or a list of comma separated node names in braces

 The `include` and `includefile` option are only used for creating a stand-alone file.
 They are useful for customising the fonts to match the document they are to be embedded in.